1973 | 108 000 km | Skene Sweden |

 Engine number (internal): SS3561

-This Maserati is presented in its most desirable specification:
+This Maserati is offered in its most desirable specification:

 – 5-speed ZF manual gearbox